nevion/metapod/README.md

 * Not being able to take the address of fields (which can break functions taking const &)
 * Unaligned accesses.

+In short, packed fields break many cases we normally program with.

 Instead, simply make an IOing visitor object which handles POD types itself and together with the autocoded size-checks you can be sure you're packing bytes correctly, potentially performing endian conversions along the way, optionally using field names in the process.

 Note: the python binding of clang is a bit of a second class citizen - functional but ever changing and often running behind the C++ libraries and sometimes breaking.